amanchauhann/ArrayMethods/README.md

 ## # 6. `shift()` method

-The Array.push() method is a built in function that removes the first element of array.
+The Array.shift() method is a built in function that removes the first element of array.
 It modifies the original array.

 On called upon it returns the first element of the original array.